designerzen/Animated-HTML5-Banner-Advert-Boilerplate/README.md

 _If you cannot see this_, try doing a **fresh clone of this repo** and retrying the installation steps.

+Also, you may find an answer to your problems in the **FAQ** below.

 ###To Create templates###
 You should really start here, with the built in template system.
 This creates a series of Jade files that just require personalisation of content - ready for adding in your animated elements.